 I heard her turn on the car and she even managed to honk softly once.
 To prove her wrong, I put on my jeans and sneakers, took my bag, and put a baseball cap on.
 She drove for about four minutes while telling me over and over again how she saw her dad’s car parked outside an apartment building which was five minutes away from our block.
 I told her that I spoke with her dad a few hours ago and he said that he was so tired of their event at work, he slept early.
 I believe him because he is fond of sleeping, that man.
 I guess, I just believed everything he said so that there won’t be any problems.

 To say that I was shocked was an understatement.
 My daughter was right.
 It was his car.
 His Jeep was parked in the Number 5 parking space of the new apartment building.
 She was right all along.
+I realized what Dr. Chantal Gagnon PhD LMHC used to say, “Couples often feel that they know and understand their partner, and are compatible on most issues.
+However, this is a mistake.”

 “Mom, I can’t take this anymore.
 I know dad has been screwing around behind your back.
 This is it!
 And just five minutes away from our home?
 He is so brave!!!
 This is so insulting, mom!”
 My daughter is 19 years old, and she can pretty much say what she wants, but I still tell her off.
 “Your mouth, Melinda.
 We still don’t know what this is, and so, we best be calm.”
 We walked to the fifth floor, and my daughter knocked on the door.